Banuba/BanubaTokenStorageSDK-iOS/README.md

 }
 ```

-## `VideoEditorTokenProvide` is the main API for token downloading usage.
+## `VideoEditorTokenProvider` is the main API for token downloading usage.

+/// Token provider which interact with remote database
+  public private(set) var tokenProvider: TokenProvidable?

 ### Initializer